The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

-Having landed on a new and unknown island, Ulysses together with his unfortunate companions decide to visit it to see if it was inhabited by beasts or bloodthirsty men.
+Having landed on a new and unknown island, Ulysses together with his companions decide to visit it to see if it was inhabited by beasts or bloodthirsty men.
 He divides the expedition into two groups: one commanded by Eurilochus and the other by himself.
-Entering the thick wood, however, the group of fillet is attacked by no one knows what and people are transformed into pigs.
-Meanwhile, Ulysses meets a shepherd boy, actually Hermes, who tells him the sad fate of the other group.
-Ulysses would like to rush to their aid, but the god stops him, telling him that this is a spell of the sorceress Circe, mistress of the island, and that to free his friends he must first of all eat a sacred flower.
-After that the hero would have presented himself to the sorceress and would have been led to her abode; Circe would certainly deceived him, by giving him a potion to drink, but Ulysses would have remained immune and would be seized by a terrible desire to stab the sorceress, but restraining himself.
+Entering the thick wood, however, the group of fillet is attacked and no one knows people are transformed into pigs.
+Meanwhile, Ulysses meets a shepherd boy, who tells him the sad fate of the other group.
+Ulysses would like to rush to their aid, but the god stops him, telling him that this is a spell of the sorceress Circe, and that to free his friends he must first of all eat a flower.
+After that the hero would have presented himself to the sorceress and would have been led to her abode; Circe would deceive him, by giving him a potion to drink, but Ulysses would have remained immune and would be seized by a terrible desire to stab the sorceress, but restraining himself.

-Ulysses hears this prophecy and goes into the garden where he meets a woman, beautiful and terrible at the same time, who subjects him to riddles and tests, but Ulysses, protected by Hermes, solves them all.
+Ulysses hears this prophecy and goes into the garden where he meets a woman, beautiful and terrible at the same time, who subjects him to riddles and tests, but Ulysses solves them all.
 Circe, realizing that this man is different from all her other victims, decides to take him home to make him drink some wine.
-Suddenly Ulysses finds himself in a strange abode full of climbing plants and cages containing animals and birds of all kinds, all prisoners of the sorceress, but he is immediately invited to sit by Circe who offers him a golden cup.
-Ulysses, knowing that he is immune to her poison, drinks it all in one gulp, yet suffering greatly from her poison.
-Meanwhile, Circe laughs heartily, thinking that soon the unfortunate person would turn into a pig too, but suddenly she goes pale and begins to become terribly ugly: she has realized that her powers are ineffective on the hero.
-Ulysses, angrier than ever, rushes with the sword drawn to the sorceress, but then remembers the prophecy and does not kill her, but he orders her to take him to her friends.
-Circe, suddenly returned beautiful and more docile than ever, takes him to a stable where pigs grunt desperately and turns them back into the people they were before.
-However, due to the sudden metamorphosis, the companions find themselves confused and do not even recognize Ulysses, running away every time he tries to talk to them.
-Circe then takes the opportunity to hold back the hero a little longer, since the effect of the magic on his companions would disappear in a few days, and she spends passionate nights of love with him.
+Suddenly Ulysses finds himself in a strange abode full of climbing plants and cages containing animals and birds of all kinds, but he is immediately invited to sit by Circe who offers him a golden cup.
+Ulysses drinks it all in one gulp, yet he suffers greatly from her poison.
+Meanwhile, Circe laughs, thinking that soon the unfortunate person would turn into a pig too, but suddenly, she goes pale and begins to become terribly ugly: she realized that her powers are ineffective on the hero.
+Ulysses rushes with the sword drawn to the sorceress, but then remembers the prophecy and doesn't kill her, but he orders her to take him to her friends.
+Circe takes him to a stable where pigs grunt desperately and turns them back into the people they were before.
+Due to the sudden metamorphosis, the companions find themselves confused and don't recognize Ulysses, running away every time he tries to talk to them.
+Circe then takes the opportunity to hold back the hero a little longer, since the effect of the magic on his companions would disappear in a few days, and she spends passionate nights with him.